techtanic/Discounted-Udemy-Course-Enroller/README.md

 ## Key Features

-- Good looking GUI.
+- Beautiful GUI.
-- Automatic login through browser using `browser_cookie3`.
+- One click login.
 - One click to add all available courses with coupons to your udemy account.
 - Uses popular sites for coupons.
 - Many more features